 I am an Assistant Professor in Climate Justice and Environmental Planning at the University of British Columbia’s School of Community and Regional Planning where I lead the PLACE lab.
-I’m an affiliate faculty member at the Centre for Climate Justice and the Clean Energy Research Centre and member of the Solar Energy for Net Zero Research Excellence Cluster.
+I’m a steering committee member and affiliate faculty member at the Centre for Climate Justice and a Fellow at the Climate & Community Institute.

 My research explores social dimensions of climate change in the US and Canada.
 I critically evaluate top-down and bottom-up approaches that aim to advance equitable climate change mitigation and adaptation efforts.
 With a focus on local planning and politics, I ask questions about decision making, governance, and collective action.
 My scholarship draws from interdisciplinary social science theories and methods and I prioritize working collaboratively with people impacted by climate change and the plans and policies developed to mitigate its impacts.